 Manifest Destiny and Westward Expansion

 The Florida Territory was later acquired in 1819 with the Adams-Onis Treaty.
-In this treaty Spain ceded its remaining province of Florida to the U.S. and set the boundary of Mexico.
-The Texas region was originally owned by Mexico, but in 1836 Texans revolted and gained their independence from Mexico to form the Republic of Texas.
-In 1845, Texas became part of the United States.
-This angered Mexico and created disputes over the Texas border.
+In this agreement, Spain ceded its remaining province of Florida to the U.S. and set the boundary of Mexico.

 Texas was originally part of Mexico, but in 1836 Texans revolted and gained their independence to form the Republic of Texas.

 At the time, the majority of settlers in Texas favored joining the United States.
 However, Texas was a large slave-holding region and there was a delicate balance of pro- and anti-slavery factions in Congress.

 It took until 1845 for an annexation bill to be approved and signed by President John Tyler.
 Texas then became the 28th state in 1846.

 Later that year, Americans living in California also rebelled against the Mexican government.
 They briefly created the Bear Flag Republic before war between the U.S. and Mexico broke out in April 1846.